Skip to main content

 Ivan Alekseichuk, PhD

-Dr. Alekseichuk's lab leads groundbreaking research by combining cutting-edge brain stimulation techniques with human neuroimaging to advance personalized mental health therapies.
+Dr. Alekseichuk's research by combines cutting-edge brain stimulation techniques with human neuroimaging to advance personalized mental health therapies.

 Read about Alekseichuk's research